life-itself/web3/notes/yellen-treasury-remarks.md

 > We learned this painful lesson during the Global Financial Crisis.
 Financial institutions called “shadow banks” and an explosion of new financial products allowed dangerous levels of risks to accumulate.
 Beginning in 2007, investors grew wary of these risks, and some large institutions began to falter.
 Soon, people who’d never heard of a “shadow bank” or a subprime mortgage-backed security ended up losing their jobs and life savings.
 The S&P 500 fell by more than half and household net worth dropped precipitously.
 The resulting economic distress was most acute and long-lasting for Black Americans and other Americans of color.
 We need to ensure that the growth of digital assets does not allow similarly dangerous risks to emerge or lead to disproportionate impacts to vulnerable communities.

 Financial engineering led to the last financial crisis.
 [Shadow banking](../concepts/shadow-bank.md) and tax havens are strangling American democracy.
 Predatory lending hurt marginalized groups

+Crypto assets could cause another financial crisis if we don't get ahead of it.

 > Already, the Treasury has worked with the President’s Working Group on Financial Markets, the FDIC, and OCC to study stablecoins, a type of cryptocurrency pegged to a stable source of value, often the US dollar.
 Stablecoins raise policy concerns, including those related to illicit finance, user protection, and systemic risk.
 And, they are currently subject to inconsistent and fragmented oversight.